rdtarvin/RADseq_Quito_2017/workshop_quito_day_3.md

 WORKSHOP QUITO - DAY 3
 ===

-1. Getting started with github and downloading your data
+1. Getting started with github and downloading data
 ---

 After a short lecture about why to work on git and what it is, we will get started on a quick unix/git exercise.